Orbitz (drink): Post-discontinuation

+Unopened bottles from the drink's original launch have become a collector's item, appearing on online auction websites worth $30-$50 on online sales.

+The Clearly Food & Beverage Company states that the proprietary equipment that made Orbitz broke down and the trademark is no longer owned by the company.
+In July 2013, Clearly Canadian stated that it was considering producing a limited run of new products to satisfy "nostalgia demand", with the possibility of annual issues thereafter based on consumer reception of the initial batch.

+Ingredients

 The small balls floated due to their nearly equal density to the surrounding liquid, and remained suspended with the assistance of gellan gum.
 The gellan gum provided a support matrix and had a visual clarity approaching that of water, which increased with the addition of sugar.
 The gellan gum created a very weak yield stress which has been measured to be ~0.04 Pa.